-COST OF ATTENDANCE AT NCCC --- (minus) EXPECTED FAMILY CONTRIBUTION = FINANCIAL NEED included in the two most common types of budgets listed in the following column for Connecticut residents.
-Note that the cost components are based on student aid budgets commonly used for the 2019-2020 award year.
-At the time of developing this catalog, the tuition and fee schedules for 2020-2021 have not been released by the Board of Regents.
+COST OF ATTENDANCE AT NCCC (COA) --- (minus) EXPECTED FAMILY CONTRIBUTION (EFC)

+= FINANCIAL NEED

+Annually, the Financial Aid Office establishes student Cost of Attendance budgets.
+Examples of estimated costs are included in the two most common types of budgets listed in the following column for Connecticut residents.
+Note that the cost components are based on student aid budgets commonly used for the 2020-2021 award year.
+At the time of developing this catalog, the tuition and fee schedules for 2021-2022 have not been released by the Board of Regents.